Updated: Mar 5

 We all emotionally eat from time to time and that’s okay.

 Emotional eating is not bad in and of itself.
-Perhaps you used food as a coping tool when you didn’t have any other coping tools, it was reliable and a way to manage when things were overwhelming.
+Perhaps you use food as a coping tool when you didn’t have any other coping tools, it's reliable and a way to manage when things were overwhelming.
 However when food becomes our primary coping tool, is frequent and intense, or becomes out of our control that is when we need to examine this relationship and the underpinning dynamics.

 What about being emotional about eating?

 Being emotional about eating means your emotions are related to the food itself and how you feel about your food choices.
 This could look like guilt or regret after eating a particular food or even anger.
-For instance you’ve been on diet and eat a food that you have forbidden yourself from eating and as a response you get regretful or remorseful.
-These emotions can be reinforced by diet culture which is always tying morality to food or saying we should eat clean.
-This can spiral into emotional eating as you may sooth or numb these emotions with food, this can become a vicious cycle.
+For instance you’ve been on diet and eat a food that you have forbidden yourself from eating and as a response you get regretful and remorseful.
+These emotions can be reinforced by diet culture which is always tying morality to food.
+This can spiral into emotional eating as you may sooth or numb these emotions with food, it can become a vicious cycle.